Facebook · Disabled account

 Does everkept recover my account or my photos?

-No — everkept doesn’t recover accounts.
+No — everkept doesn't recover accounts, and it can't pull photos back from an account that's already permanently deleted.
 It turns the archive you download from Facebook into a private gallery organized by person and year.
-Download your photos while you still can, then upload that file to everkept.
+Download your photos and videos while you still can, then upload that file to everkept.

 Can I get photos off a disabled Instagram account the same way?